Crews battle elements to prep NYE fireworks show

 “It goes all the way back into our history,” Peterson said.
 “You celebrate with pomp and circumstance.
 I don’t know why it is that way, but people are just excited about it.
 And we’re glad they are!”

 Lone Star NYE 2023 will broadcast across the state of Texas, as well as affiliates in Oklahoma, Louisiana, Arkansas, Kansas, and Missouri.
-It will air beginning at 11:30 p.m.
-Central Time on December 31.
-It will also stream on this website.
+You’ll be able to stream the show right here on our website and watch it on KMSS FOX 33 and KSHV 45.
+The Lone Star NYE LIVE Countdown to 2023 begins at 11:30 p.m.
+CT on New Year’s Eve.